Newly launched cruises-to-nowhere offer relief to travel-starved Singaporeans, but are they worth your money?

 Two operators, Genting Cruise Line’s Dream Cruises and Royal Carribean International, have been approved to offer cruises from Singapore designed to limit or prevent cross-border COVID-19 transmission, by observing precautions such as not making any stops at any foreign ports, and requiring passengers to take swab tests before boarding.

-The first, led by Dream Cruises had departed earlier in this month for a two-night voyage.
-Royal Caribbean International is slated to launch its own cruise-to-nowhere on 1 December.
-Other cruise line operators have opted to wait till next year to launch similar cruises.
+The first, led by Dream Cruises had departed early November for a two-night voyage.
+Royal Caribbean International followed suit with its own cruise-to-nowhere on 1 December.
+Other cruise line operators are also launching similar cruises this 2021.

 So, while it seems like leisure travel options are surely but slowly opening up, is now the right time for you to jump on board?